zencart/documentation/content/user/email/customizing_email.md

 </table>

-## 3rd Party Contributions

-Don't forget to modify files for any contributions (add-ons, modules) you've added to your store that send out e-mails.

 ## Modifying the Order Confirmation email
+A commonly requested change is adding a message to the email your customers get when they place an order.
-Don't forget that this feature is built in as of Zen Cart 1.5.6 - see [How can I add a message to my order confirmation emails?
+This is documented in [How can I add a message to my order confirmation emails?
-](/user/email/email_misc/#how-can-i-add-a-message-to-my-order-confirmation-emails)
+](/user/email/email_misc/#how-can-i-add-a-message-to-my-order-confirmation-emails).